-COVID-19 is changing by the day how digital health is operating in Australia now so the original Agenda below is now under revision to focus on just how significant those changes are, where they are and the likely ongoing impact of the changes for healthcare in Australia.If you have any ideas for sessions please contact Jeremy Knibbs directly @ firstname.lastname@example.org.
+Given the situation in Melbourne it is with regret that we've decided not to run a live event in Melbourne this year.
+COVID-19 is changing by the day how digital health is operating in Australia now so the original Agenda below which was going to feature at this year's Melbourne event is being revised for Sydney in 2021 to focus on just how significant those changes are, where they are and the likely ongoing impact of the changes for healthcare in Australia.If you have any ideas for sessions please contact Jeremy Knibbs directly @ email@example.com.
 Some of the agenda below will remain in place.
 We expect our first COVID-19 agenda draft by the middle of July 2020.

 8:30 - 9:00